tiepdotme/samwize.com/_posts/2020-04-12-transferring-domains-from-namecheap-to-google-domains.markdown

 ## To be fair, Namecheap isn't bad

-Prior to 2012, I was using **GoDaddy**, and I would say stay away from GoDaddy.
+Prior to 2012, I was using **GoDaddy**, and I would say for sure: **stay away from GoDaddy**.
 Messy interface.
 They made it difficult to transfer out.
 And that showgirl in the homepage.. for what..

 Compared to others, Namecheap isn't that bad.